 5.)
 You can review which links have been shared, and turn them off or delete them as needed.

 It’s quick to set up and use and is a no-nonsense way to easily share specific issues with individual users securely.

 It doesn’t have a lot of the advanced features of Exalate, so it’s more suited to sharing individual parent and child issues, rather than whole epics or instances.

 Medium-sized companies that want an easy way to quickly share specific information with named individuals while retaining control and security over the rest of the information on their instance.

-It’s particularly popular with contractors and consultants as a quick way to get access to the issues they need, especially as the lite version of the app is free, and easily set up.
+It’s particularly popular with contractors and consultants as a quick way to get access to the issues they need, especially as the lite version of the app is free and easy to set up.

-It can also be used to reduce Jira Service Desk agent licences by allowing non-agents to add public comments and attachments directly to issues.
+It can also be used to reduce Jira Service Management agent licenses by allowing non-agents to add public comments and attachments directly to issues.